-Spiroflow, a worldwide leader in bulk bag handling, offers solutions from conveying to bulk bag filling and bulk bag unloading systems to end-of-line robotic palletizing.
+Spiroflow, a worldwide leader in bulk bag handling for transportation and storage, offers solutions from conveying to bulk bag filling and bulk bag unloading systems to end-of-line robotic palletizing.
 The easiest method of transporting bulk bags is on pallets (or skid sheets) using a forklift or pallet truck.

-- If bulk bags will be stacked, the pallets need to be close slatted on both the top and bottom to stop “pinching” of the bag.
-The bulk bag must not protrude through the slats of the pallet above or they will be damaged by the fork tines when unstacking the bags.
-Close slatted pallets also give much greater stability in the stack which reduces damage, time in unstacking, and generally, makes it easier for the fork truck driver.
+If bulk bags will be stacked, the pallets need to be closely slatted on both the top and bottom to stop “pinching” of the bag.
+The bulk bag must not protrude through the slats of the pallet above, or they will be damaged by the fork tines when unstacking the bags.
+Close-slatted pallets also give much greater stability in the stack, which reduces damage and time in unstacking and, generally, makes it easier for the fork truck driver.

 Skid Sheet Handling

-Well-filled Bulk Bags are Essential for Safety, Storage & Transport
+Well-filled Bulk Bags are Essential for Safety, Storage and Transport

 Well-filled bulk bags that have been properly sized are stable and safe to handle and stack.
 What constitutes a well-fitted bulk bag is discussed below, but stability must be retained not just after filling but during stacking, unstacking, transportation, and restacking.

-Bulk bags which contain aerated ingredients which have not been deaerated, during or after filling, are unstable, dangerous, and expensive to handle.
-Such ingredients tend to be those which have fluidizing air entrained in the material prior to filling.
+Bulk bags that lean to one side or become banana-shaped cannot be corrected once filled.
+They are dangerous and expensive to handle.
+Bulk bags that contain aerated ingredients that have not been deaerated during or after filling are unstable, dangerous, and expensive to handle.
+Such ingredients tend to be those that have fluidizing air entrained in the material prior to filling.
 The air must be removed if the filled bulk bag is to remain stable.
 This applies particularly to powdered ingredients.

 Transporting Materials in Bulk Bags

-- It is worth the extra bag cost to ensure that the quality/weight of cloth used in the make-up of the bulk bag is increased slightly higher than normal as this will reduce the chance of damage at the docks where rough handling is usually encountered.
-Some overseas ports reject poor quality bags or unsafely filled bulk bags.
+- It is worth the extra bag cost to ensure that the quality and weight of cloth used in the make-up of the bulk bag is increased slightly higher than normal as this will reduce the chance of damage at the docks where rough handling is usually encountered.
+Some overseas ports reject poor-quality bags or unsafely filled bulk bags.

 Handling Bulk Bags at Discharge